seetadev/ParkGHO-Family/README.md

 Rising road incidents and the need for early detection and prevention by better incentivizing citizen developers.
 Ability to sustain citizen initiatives by decentralized QR code based affiliate marketing for merchants.

+# Solution

-Solution: AAVE Blockchain-based ecosystem focused on sustaining citizen initiatives on road incident prevention using GHO stablecoin, Family Wallet and Chainlink CCIP integration and Chainlink Functions for Incident Report dynamic NFT.
+AAVE Blockchain-based ecosystem focused on sustaining citizen initiatives on road incident prevention using GHO stablecoin, Family Wallet and Chainlink CCIP integration and Chainlink Functions for Incident Report dynamic NFT.

 Core Objectives:

 - Decentralized platform for incident reporting and summarization by citizens.

-- Smart incentivization using GHO stablecoin, Family Wallet and Chainlink CCIP integration with QR code dapp.
+- Smart incentivization using GHO stablecoin, Family Wallet and Chainlink CCIP integration with QR code dapp, EtherCalc.

 - Community-driven approach to improving road safety backed by AAVE protocol.